 Also, remember that they use the metric system.
 A speed limit of 100 kilometers per hour means 62 miles an hour.
 And don't be fooled by the seemingly low gas prices: That's per liter, not per gallon, and, in spite of Canada being a major oil-producing nation, you'll actually be paying more for gas up there.
 So, in order to avoid both confusion and "sticker-shock," get your car filled up before you reach the border.

 Calgary is in the Mountain Time Zone, so they are 2 hours behind New York and New Jersey.
 Adjust your timepieces accordingly.

 Tickets.
-The Flames averaged 19,302 fans per home game last season, over a sellout.
+The Flames averaged 19,097 fans per home game last season, nearly a sellout.
 As you might expect from a Canadian city.
 Tickets will be hard to get.

-Seats in the lower level, the 100 sections, are $202 throughout.
-In the upper level, the 200 sections, they're $140 between the goals and $76 behind them.
-The uppermost level, labeled PL (for "Press Level"), has seats for $52.
-And since that comes from ticketmaster.ca, that's probably in Canadian dollars, so they're probably even more expensive to us than that.
-But that's still a lot cheaper than the Edmonton Oilers.
+Seats in the lower level, the 100 sections, are $160 throughout.
+In the upper level, the 200 sections, they're $66 between the goals and $52 behind them.
+The uppermost level, labeled PL (for "Press Level"), has seats for $38.
+And since that comes from ticketmaster.ca, that's in Canadian dollars, so they're cheaper for you.
+And a lot cheaper than for the Edmonton Oilers.

 If you're driving, you'll need to get into New Jersey, and take Interstate 80 West.
 You'll be on I-80 for the vast majority of the trip, through New Jersey, Pennsylvania and Ohio.
 In Ohio, in the western suburbs of Cleveland, I-80 will merge with Interstate 90.
 From this point onward, you won’t need to think about I-80 until you head home; I-90 is now the key, through the rest of Ohio and Indiana.